Ladivcr/Sistemas-Distribuidos/README.md

 ## General architecture of the system
 * Data source: Twitter
 * Storage system: Mysql
-* Processing system: Python and Tweepy
+* Processing system: Python, Tweepy, json and Mysql
-* Data visualization: HTML5, Pyplot and other different tools for data visualization
+* Data visualization: matplotlib.pyplot and other different tools for data visualization

 ## Install and use
 * Clone or download this [project](https://github.com/Ladivcr/Sistemas-Distribuidos.git)
+> The project use some librarys, so, you need to install this librarys for optimal use.
 > You will need to use some credencial from API Twitter, If you have it you can put it your credencial in the code.
 > If you don't have credencial, I will send my credencial in an Email (Just if you are my teacher or his assistant)
 * Open a terminal
-* Write: python3 01mainTuit.py
+* Write: ./00runTrends.sh
 > In this step, you should have already put your credentials in the code
 * Press Enter

 **Note:** If you don't have credencials from Twitter, you will need to create a development account on [Twitter](https://developer.twitter.com/) :+1:

+**Extra Note:** You need to change some paths in the code, because the paths are paths in my personal computer.

+## About our data base

+You need to create a Database as follow:

+* > CREATE DATA BASE trends;
+* > CREATE TABLE possible_trends(hashtag VARCHAR (280), quantity INT, publication_date DATE);

 ## Abstract
     Currently, we have the power of social media for communication in real time